 This is a Transformative Journal.
 For authors funded by those funders implementing Plan S principles from 2021, this effectively means that you can publish open access in this journal, receive funding for your Article Publishing Charges, and meet Plan S requirements.

-This journal offers authors two choices to publish their research:
+Computers in Biology and Medicine offers authors two choices to publish their research: